e-abdi/Open-Source-Glider/Sensors/Optical Imaging.rst

 Seaexplorer
 -----------
-This integration was the earliest to be finalized and therefore is the most mature.
-Mostly because of the proximity of Alsemar to the Hydroptic, the sensor manufacturer.
+This integration was the earliest to be finalized and therefore is the most mature, mainly because of the proximity of Alsemar to the Hydroptic, the sensor manufacturer.
 They have both a very good mechanical integration and full software integration for real-time data.

 .. image:: /images/uvpseaex.png